shaqalac/Website/README.md

 <hr>
 <hr>

-#This is to demonstrate another implementation if the user wishes to arrange any other number of people in their seating plan
+<h2>This is to demonstrate another implementation if the user wishes to arrange any other number of people in their seating plan
-#For this example we will be using 4 people and we will remove G5 from the list.
-This will leave us with G1,G2,G3 and G4
+For this example we will be using 4 people and we will remove G5 from the list.
+This will leave us with G1,G2,G3 and G4</h2>

 graph ={
 'G1' :['G2'],